pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey.md

 This would case issues at each stage, to avoid this we return only few set of cars in one request.
 Among cursor, limit-offset and page-no pagination options we used page-no pagination.

-**Page No pagination**
+#### Page No Pagination

-Request
+Request Parameters

-1. `page_size` - client decides how many cars to show, desktop users have more real estate allows to show more cars.
+1. `page_size` - The number of cars to display, adjustable based on the client (e.g., more cars for desktop users).
-2. `page_no` - based on user's position, client sends page no.
+2. `page_no` - The current page number, indicating the user's position.

-Response
+Response Parameters

-1. `count` - Maximum no of pages client can ask for, after this number client shows `No more results`
+1. `count` - The total number of pages available.
+If the requested page exceeds this count, the client shows "No more results."
-2. `next_page` - URL to fetch next page
+2. `next_page` - URL to fetch the next page.
-3. `prev_page` - URL to fetch previous page
+3. `prev_page` - URL to fetch the previous page.
-2. `results` - List of `JSON` containing basic car information
+4. `results` - A list of `JSON` objects containing basic car information.

-How do we decide among 2 cars, which one should come before which one ?
+Car Ordering

-To decide that, client can send query param - `order_by` - in backend based on this we order the pages.
+Clients can specify the order of cars using the `order_by` query parameter.
+The backend uses this to sort the results.

-Order options
+Order Options

-1. reco - Most relevant to least - default order - based on data science model
+1. `reco` - Most relevant to least (default order, based on a data science model).
-2. newest - Last added car comes first
+2. `newest` - Recently added cars first.
-3. price_asc - Ascending order of price
+3. `price_asc` - Cars sorted by ascending price.
-4. price_desc - Descending order of price
+4. `price_desc` - Cars sorted by descending price.

 ```md
 GET https://api.car.com/listing/?city_id=1&order_by=reco&page_no=2&page_size=10
 ```

-Here for recommendation we would be generating order of cars during runtime with each request.
+For recommendations, the order of cars is generated with each request.

 # Achieving the 60ms response time